mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 ![add_axis](https://user-images.githubusercontent.com/48831250/105097497-b0930d00-5a76-11eb-9ccf-585f2d6e0bcc.png)

 ### Add MATLAB Axis
-If your Jenkins instance includes MATLAB versions registered as tools, then MATLAB appears as an option when you click **Add axis** in the **Configuration Matrix** section.
-By adding the MATLAB axis, you can select MATLAB versions and add them as axis values to your matrix configuration.
+If your Jenkins instance includes MATLAB versions registered as tools, then **MATLAB** appears as an option when you click **Add axis** in the **Configuration Matrix** section.
+By adding the **MATLAB** axis, you can select MATLAB versions and add them as axis values to your matrix configuration.
 The list includes all MATLAB versions that have been registered as Jenkins tools.
 In this example, there are two MATLAB versions registered as tools.
 In each build iteration, the plugin prepends one of the selected versions to the PATH environment variable and invokes it to run the build.

 ![matlab_axis](https://user-images.githubusercontent.com/48831250/106194057-554ed200-617c-11eb-9fa5-7d74a9a8a510.png)

 For more information about registering a MATLAB version as a tool, see [Register MATLAB as Jenkins Tool](#register-matlab-as-jenkins-tool).

+> :information_source: **Note:** When you add the **MATLAB** axis, do not select **Use MATLAB version**.
+Any values you specify by **Use MATLAB version** take precedence over the values specified by the **MATLAB** axis.

 ### Add User-Defined Axis
-If you do not specify the MATLAB axis, add a user-defined axis in the **Configuration Matrix** section to specify the MATLAB versions in the build.
+If you do not specify the **MATLAB** axis, add a user-defined axis in the **Configuration Matrix** section to specify the MATLAB versions in the build.
 Enter the name of the axis in the **Name** box and its values in the **Values** box.
 Separate the values with a space.
 In this example, two MATLAB versions are specified to run the same set of tests.

 ![user_defined_axis](https://user-images.githubusercontent.com/48831250/105099544-d968d180-5a79-11eb-9fb6-a9bbf262c09d.png)